Responses to the original and revised questions

 All of us in this family have fairly similar learning styles, conveniently.
 That does streamline the process for us.

-Sandra's responses on Facebook:
+Sandra's responses to the original questions, on Facebook:

 Homeschool Thingie